AidenBurgess/multiprocessor-scheduling-visualisation/README.md

 # SOFTENG 306 Project 1

 This is the repository for **Team 5 - Anubhav's Cheerleaders**.
 This includes the project code, the wiki and the executable file for the project, "scheduler.jar"

+The environment to run the releases on are Windows and Linux, with Java 11.

 ## Instructions